go-critic/go-critic/docs/overview.md

 `paramTypeCombine` is syntax-only checker (fast).<a name="ptrToRefParam-ref"></a>
 ## ptrToRefParam
-Detects input and output parameters that have a type of pointer to referential type
+Detects input and output parameters that have a type of pointer to referential type.

 **Before:**
 ```go